opto/nostalgy-xpi/README.md

 Download xpi.
 Goto extra->addons.
 Click settings/install from file, then choose the xpi.

-Modified by opto (Klaus Buecher) in https://github.com/opto/nostalgy-xpi
+Original code by Alain Frisch.
+Modified by opto (Klaus Buecher) for TB 68 and now TB 78 in https://github.com/opto/nostalgy-xpi